NicoJstudent/reactnative_week01/README.md

-# reactnative_week01
+# WEB- AND HYBRID TECHNOLOGIES IN MOBILE PROGRAMMING - Week 1

-WEB- AND HYBRID TECHNOLOGIES IN MOBILE PROGRAMMING
+My solutions for web- and hybrid technologies in mobile programming course from Oulu University of Applied Sciences.